IANYEYZ/Rush/readme.md

 First, you need to install dependencies, which is `marked.js`, use `npm install marked` to install it

-Then, you need to create directories for rush so rush can work with it, use `rush new` if you downlod the exe file or `node rush.js new` to create a new set of directories (If you fork/clone the repository, the directories are right there with example pages)
+Then, you need to create directories for rush so rush can work with it, use `node rush.js new` to create a new set of directories (If you fork/clone the repository, the directories are right there with example pages)

 To create a page, add a js file in the `/page` directory, it should be a function that takes a data(js object) as input and output a string representing html.
 After that, add a markdown file in the `/content` directory, it represent the content of the page.